mjambon/blog/src/2016-08-20-agi-project-status-2016/index.md

 \end{align}
 $$

-$u$ and $v$ may be put into the bin only if they are distant enough from each other.
+$u$ and $v$ may be put into the bucket only if they are distant enough from each other.
 Assuming that the distances are locally compatible with a Euclidean space, a safe minimum distance is $\sqrt{2}$ times the radius: